ministryofjustice/moj-frontend/docs/prototyping/prototyping-methods.md

 ## Sketching (low fidelity)

 Sketching is typically done with a pen and paper and is sometimes called paper prototyping.
-You can also use a simple wireframing application, or a collaborative tool such as Miro.
+You can also use a collaborative tool such as Miro.

 ### Advantages

 - Quick and cheap.
 - Builds a design foundation.
 - Enables you to create, iterate and throw away ideas without getting invested.
 - You can focus on the flow and key concepts, not details.